stefkonoisyboy/lingua-flow/context.md

       - User-friendly date formatting
       - Clear version numbering
       - Email display for change tracking
+      - For each version (except the latest), displays a revert icon button.
+When clicked, opens a confirmation modal.
+      - On confirmation, calls the revertTranslationToVersion mutation to revert the translation to the selected version.
+Shows loading state and feedback via snackbar.
+      - No group or bulk revert is available; revert is strictly one-by-one per version entry.
     - Integration with TranslationsTable
     - tRPC query integration
     - Proper error handling